regan-sarwas/npmap.js/API.md

 _Arguments_:

-The first, and only, argument is optional, and may be a config object with the following properties:
+The first, and only, argument is required.
+It must be a config object comprised of the following required and optional properties:

+* (Required) `layer` (String|Object): A config object that you would like to add to the map.
+Can either be a layer preset string or a config object.
 * (Optional) `autoToggleDisplay` (Boolean): Should the overview hide automatically if the parent map bounds does not fit within the bounds of the overview map?
 Defaults to `false`.
 * (Optional) `height` (Number): The height of the overview map.
 Defaults to 150 pixels.
-* (Optional) `layer` (String|Object): A config object that you would like to add to the map.
-Can either be a layer preset string or a config object.
-If this is `undefined`, NPMap.js uses the baseLayer that is currently visible on the parent map.
 * (Optional) `toggleDisplay` (Boolean): Should the overview map be togglable?
 Defaults to `true`.
 * (Optional) `width` (Number): The width of the overview map.
 Defaults to 150 pixels.
 * (Optional) `zoomLevelFixed` (Number): Overrides `zoomLevelOffset`, sets the map to a fixed zoom level.